 We all are plenty familiar with winter's short days and long nights.
 While this decrease in natural light will not often cause the demise of your plants, it will slow their growth substantially.
 Also, if you have had to move any of your plants away from any windows for the reasons mentioned above, this will further decrease the amount of light your plants are receiving.
 An easy fix to this is to provide your plants with a synthetic light source.
-Buying a full spectrum grow light or light bulbs is the best way to provide your plants with the light they need.
+Buying a full-spectrum grow light or light bulb is the best way to provide your plants with the light they need.

 7. Cut Back on Fertilizing

 If you are a responsible houseplant parent and fertilize plants regularly, you definitely will want to cut back during the winter.
 Many plants sense the change in light and temperature and enter a dormant state or a state of slowed growth.
 In this state, your plant is not going to use up as many nutrients as you may be accustomed to giving it, and too much unused fertilizer sitting in the soil can burn the roots of your plant causing irreversible damage.
 Over-fertilizing your plants can also cause the tips of leaves to dry out and become brown and crunchy.
 Always follow the instructions on the back of your bottle of fertilizer, and if there are no winter-specific instructions, it is not a bad idea to cut back on fertilizing for the entirety of the cool season.
 If you notice a plant beginning to bloom or starting to push out new growth, it is entirely fine to give these plants a diluted amount of fertilizer, just do so sparingly and be sure to watch for signs of fertilizer burn.